American Indian Graduate Program

-AIGP assists Native and Indigenous graduate students throughout their academic career, providing mentoring, and connecting students with campus organizations and resources.
+AIGP assists graduate students throughout their academic career, providing 1:1 support, and connecting students with campus organizations and resources.

-Be a part of the community — sign up to the AIGP listserv.
+Be a part of the community — contact Skye Fierro, AIGP Coordinator at [email protected] to learn more.

 Connect with AIGP